PPL India: Organizational structure

-PPL India is managed by a board of directors who serve at the pleasure of the company’s stakeholders.
+PPL India is managed by a board of directors who serve at the pleasure of the company's stakeholders.
 The day-to-day operations of PPL are overseen by its Managing Director and CEO Mr. Rajat Kakar who was appointed to serve in January 2018.
 The company currently has 170 employees, operates 17 offices across India, and is headquartered in Andheri, Mumbai.

 Public performance in India

-Under the Copyright Act 1957, every business entity or individual who wishes to play recorded music publicly, must have the prior consent of PPL.
 PPL enforces the intellectual property rights of its members by ensuring that businesses comply with the law by paying for the music they consume.

 Radio broadcasting rights

 PPL India also collects license fees on behalf of its members for music played by private, community, and public radio stations across the country.
 It currently holds the Radio Broadcasting rights of 268 record labels.